 Anonymous employee surveys

-Completing regular employee surveys may sound dull but if the questions are different every round and there are incentives to those who complete them, it is common for management to enjoy a 100% response rate from their employees.
+Completing regular employee surveys may sound dull but if the questions are different every round and there are incentives to those who complete them, it is common for management to enjoy a far higher survey response rate from their employees.

 Creating different sets of questions each time encourage employees to answer truthfully and it tends to take them off guard; in a good way.
 Incentives do not have to be expensive; a bottle of their favourite drink or a free breakfast is often sufficient to get the employees to complete the survey.